LeadWoods0902/DandD_Nightmare_Plague/Major Plot Points.md

 ## 1791
 #### Mazikeen's Story
-Mazikeen escapes from the dungeons of Y Gaer-Nhymestl and Lupoe
+Mazikeen escapes from the dungeons of Y Gaer-Nhymestl and Lupella sends her wife after her

 ## 1792
 #### Fenian's Story